Quantum supersymmetric pairs and $\imath$Schur duality of type AIII: Introduction

 \subsection{Organization}

 This paper is organized as follows.
-In \S \ref{sec:QSG} we establish a basic construction of the quantum supergroup $\U$ of type A associated to any Dynkin diagram.
-In \S \ref{sec:BGO} we study the odd reflections of the underlying Lie superalgebra and extend Clark's braid group operators to the general case.
-Then we define the first family of quantum supersymmetric pair of type AIII in \S \ref{sec:QSP} and study new $\imath$Serre relations and obtain a natural filtration.
-In \S \ref{sec:duality} we construct the bimodule structure on the tensor product of the natural representation of $\U$ and prove the double centralizer property.
-In \S \ref{sec:Kmatrix} we construct the quasi $K$-matrix of $(\U,\Ui)$ and the bar involution on $\U$ and give an example of $\up$ in closed formulas.
-In \S \ref{sec:UK} we further establish the $K$-matrix $\mathcal T$ and use it to realize the $H_0$-action on the natural representation of $\U$.

-We would like to express our great gratitude to Weiqiang Wang for his many insightful advice and extremely helpful discussions.
-We also thank Weinan Zhang for his useful suggestions.
+In Section \ref{sec:QSG}, we present a fundamental construction of the quantum supergroup $\U$ of type A for any Dynkin diagram.
+In Section \ref{sec:BGO}, we examine the odd reflections of the underlying Lie superalgebra and extend Clark's braid group operators to the general case.
+Subsequently, in Section \ref{sec:QSP}, we define the quantum supersymmetric pair of type AIII and investigate new $\imath$Serre relations and the quantum Iwasawa decomposition.
+In Section \ref{sec:duality}, we establish the bimodule structure on the tensor product of the natural representation of $\U$ and prove the double centralizer property.
+Furthermore, in Section \ref{sec:Kmatrix}, we construct the quasi $K$-matrix of $(\U,\Ui)$ and introduce the bar involution on $\U$.
+Lastly, in Section \ref{sec:UK}, we establish the $K$-matrix $\mathcal T$ and utilize it to realize the $H_0$-action on the natural representation of $\U$.
+The author thanks his advisor Weiqiang Wang for many insightful advice and helpful discussions.
+The author also thanks Weinan Zhang for his useful suggestions.
 YS is supported by Graduate Research Assistantship from Wang's NSF grant (DMS-2001351) and a semester fellowship from University of Virginia.